 Do you charge a cancellation fee for no-shows?

-All three examples contain the phrase cancellation fee, but all have different intents.
+All three examples contain the phrase ‘cancellation fee’, but all have different intents.
 In the first sentence, the intent is for the chatbot to take an action: cancel the reservation.
-The second and third sentences share a different intent, to receive more information about the restaurant’s cancellation fee policy.
-If the chatbot can’t recognize this, it might cancel the user’s restaurant reservation when the user hadn’t quite decided whether they wanted to cancel, depending on the cancellation fee policy.
+The second and third sentences share a different intent: to receive more information about the restaurant’s cancellation fee policy.
+If the chatbot can’t recognize this, it might cancel the user’s restaurant reservation by mistake.

 Intent extraction is the technical solution to the above problem.
 For intent extraction, we explicitly label user intents in the data on a phrase or sentence level.
 This way, the algorithm has a library of ways that people phrase certain requests, and the algorithm can begin to extrapolate about new sentences based on that ground truth.

 Phrase chunking consists of tagging parts of speech with their linguistic or grammatical meaning.
-For example, some machine learning training datasets would require every word to be annotated with its part of speech (noun, verb, etc.)
+For example, some machine learning training datasets would require every word to be annotated with its part of speech, such as ‘noun’ or ‘verb’.

-The above example of phrase chunking was created in brat, the popular annotation tool for natural language processing.
-GATE is similar annotation tool but it is more complex with a steeper learning curve.
+The above example of phrase chunking was created in Brat, the popular annotation tool for natural language processing.

-This sounds super complex, but you don’t need to spend hours on data annotation by yourself.
+Annotating your data can be a significant undertaking, but you don’t need to spend hours on data annotation by yourself.
 There are many third party companies and individuals who can help you.
-Lionbridge AI is a crowdsourcing company that can help you with data annotation tasks for text, image, video, and audio datasets.
-It’s important to be clear about what kind of data annotation services you are looking for, and give clear instructions to the third party workers, because doing so will improve your ROI.
-Do your research and find the right partner who can help you build a successful machine learning algorithm.
+For example, Lionbridge AI can help you with data annotation tasks for text, image, video, and audio datasets.
+We’ll help you to define the kind of data annotation services you’re looking for, develop a clear gold standard for your workers, and build a comprehensive dataset that’s perfect for training your machine learning model.
+Get in touch below to learn more about how we can help.